Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/encoder-fb/index.md

 ## Computing Speed from Position

 Most motor control applications also require the user to compute rotor speed.
 This is typically done by processing the position signal.
-There are several ways to calculate speed from position, of varying acuracy and implementation complexity, and the most common approaches are now presented.
+There are several ways to calculate speed from position, of varying accuracy and implementation complexity, and the most common approaches are now presented.

 ### Difference Equation Approach